umasubra/ExcelJsDocumentation/resources/tablecolumn.md

 [Back](#methods)

 ### getRange()
-Get Range object associated with the Column.
+Gets the Range object associated with the entire column.

 ```js
 tableColumnObject.getRange();